 Where: The Jungle Cave is located on 20-24 Shaftesbury Avenue in central London.
 Closest tube Covent Garden

-If you fancy dinner with Batman then you’re in luck because Park Row opens in London on August 10.
+If you fancy dinner with Batman then head to Park Row.
 This themed restaurant is a tribute to all things DC Comics related with a particular nod to the man in the cape.
-This is going to be a big space with several different restaurants.
+This is a big space with several different restaurants.
 There’s the Pennyworthy lounge – that’s Batman’s butler’s surname – as well as the Iceberg lounge, a nice nod to the Penguin.

-There will also be the Rogues Gallery and Old Gotham City but the icing on the cake is The Monarch Theatre.
+There is also the Rogues Gallery and Old Gotham City but the icing on the cake is The Monarch Theatre.
 This 20 seater, 11-course tasting menu that promises to be a theatrical dinner experience.

 Although this sounds like the perfect place for families the target audience is apparently more grown up (and dressing up is strictly forbidden).
 Park Row says that they don’t have a children’s menu but smaller portions can be accommodated for kids.